Breeder of third generation Minuet and Minuet Tall cats, the pride of cat lovers, and the kings and queens of the cat world.

 Nose:

-Moderately short, broad and with an obvious stop, but no break; not snub.
+Short, broad, and with an obvious stop, but no break.
+Not snub.
 Top of the nose leather should not come above the lower edge of the eye.
+Nose leather should be a petite feature that compliments the sweet look of the cat; however, nostrils should be open for good respiration.

 Muzzle: